kovidgoyal/rapydscript-ng/README.md

 1. Added support for iterators that work seamlessly with JavaScript code.
 And a builtin ``iter()`` function to easily create them from arrays/strings/objects.

+1. Added support for arbitrary expressions as decorators

 1. RapydScript now supports the Python integer (floor) division operator.
    ``100 // 3 = 33``